What causes heat intolerance? 9 possible conditions

 - rapid breathing

-If you experience these symptoms in conjunction with heat intolerance, seek medical attention immediately.
-Left untreated, heat exhaustion can lead to heat stroke, and heat stroke can be fatal.
+If you experience these symptoms in addition to heat intolerance, seek medical attention immediately.
+Heat exhaustion can lead to heatstroke if it is left untreated.
+This can be fatal.

-There are a few things you can do to protect yourself from feeling the effects of heat sensitivity.
-Staying in a cooled environment is one of the best ways to avoid the negative symptoms.
-If you live somewhere that does not have air conditioning and you have MS, you may be able to deduct the cost of your fans and cooling equipment as a medical expense.
+There are things you can do to protect yourself from feeling the effects of heat sensitivity.
+Staying in a cooled environment is one of the best ways to avoid the symptoms.
+If you live somewhere without air conditioning and you have MS, you may be able to deduct the cost of your fans and cooling equipment as a medical expense.
 This is usually only possible if your doctor has written you a prescription for it.

-It is also recommended that you drink plenty of water to keep yourself hydrated.
-Profuse sweating can quickly dehydrate you.
-You might also try drinking refreshing iced drinks or snow cones.
-Wearing lightweight cotton fabrics will allow air to reach your skin and cool you.
-If you play sports, only wear extra protective gear like gloves, armbands, and hats when absolutely necessary.
+You should also drink plenty of water to keep yourself hydrated.
+Sweating too much can quickly dehydrate you.
+You might also try drinking iced drinks.
+Wearing lightweight cotton fabrics will allow the air to reach your skin and cool you.
+If you play sports, only wear extra protective gear like gloves, armbands, and hats when necessary.

 - Brown, S.P., et al. (2009).
 Exercise Physiology; Basis of Human Movement in Health and Disease.
 Retrieved July 14, 2012, from http://books.google.com/books?id=T-s3OAZdlhsC&pg=PA207&lpg=PA207&dq=heat+intolerance+amphetamines&source=bl&ots=ZAhLm1gkL3&sig=9hnS6LnO_MQV9n8CDtKbEHJ6nQY&hl=en&ei=irOgTfuMEabTiALLt8WHAw&sa=X&oi=book_result&ct=result&resnum=4&ved=0CDAQ6AEwAw#v=onepage&q=heat%20intolerance%20amphetamines&f=false